Holidays to Costa Rica

 Head to Costa Rica for a holiday like no other!
 Discover active volcanoes, flowing waterfalls and diverse coastlines on an unforgettable holiday.

-Adrenaline-junkies will live for the white-water rapids of Pacuare River or, take a leisurely water safari along the Peñas Blancas River, exploding with beauty and nature ranging from monkeys and sloths to birds and crocodiles.
-Surf along Nicoya Peninsula's rustic Pacific coastline, complete with 80 miles of beach-side towns and dense forest or relax on the calm, sandy beaches in the area of Puerto Viejo de Talamanca on Costa Rica's Caribbean coast.
+Adrenaline-junkies will live for the white-water rapids andy canyoning on the Pacuare River at Turrialba or, take a leisurely water safari along the Peñas Blancas River, exploding with beauty and nature.
+Surf along Nicoya Peninsula's rustic Pacific coastline, complete with 80 miles of beach-side towns and dense forest or relax on the calm, sandy beaches in the area of Limón on Costa Rica's Caribbean coast.

 Capital city: San José